JQuiroz728/Pig/README.md

 # Pig
-Implementation of the classic Pig Dice Game
+An implementation of the classic Pig Dice Game

+Written as an exercise to dive into DOM manipulation using JavaScript

 Rules:
 - The game is played in rounds between two players